magomimmo/modern-cljs/doc/tutorial-17.md

 However, as we saw in the
 [Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we
-can break the `shoppingForm` by just typing in the form a value that's not a number, because the `calculate` function is able to deal with stringified numbers only.
+can break the `shoppingForm` by just typing in the form a value that is not a number, because the `calculate` function is able to deal with stringified numbers only.

 ![ServerNullPointer][5]

+To start fixing this bug we introduced form validators and we made portable from CLJ to CLJS by simply using the `:crossovers` feature of the `lein-cljsbuild` plugin.
+With the intent of covering as much as possibile number of usages for the Shopping Form we then introduced unit testing and, thanks to the [cljx][] lib, we made them portable too from CLJ to CLJS.

-### Code Refactoring again
+## Code Refactoring again

-To be able to inject the form validators into the the current server-side code, we need to refactor it again.
+All this work it's not useful at all without injecting the form validators in the form they are intended to validate and to reach this goal we need to refactor the code again.

-#### Step 1
+### Step One - The middle man

-Instead of directly associate the `POST "/shopping` request with the corresponding `shopping` function, implicitly defined by the `deftemplate` macro, we are going to rename the template (e.g. `shopping-form-template`) and define a new `shopping` function which calls the new template by passing to it, as an added argument, the result of calling the `validate-shopping-form` validation function.
+Instead of directly associate the `POST "/shopping` request with the corresponding `shopping` function, we are going to intermediate the latter with a new function which pass to it the result of the validators.

 Open the `shopping.clj` source file from the `src/clj/modern-cljs/templates` directory and modify it as follows.